 Authenticity & transparency

 Always check harvest dates, traceability codes, and country of origin.
-Haute Caviar’s packaging includes full transparency, down to the lot number—so you always know the story behind your spoonful.
+Haute Caviar's packaging includes full transparency — so you always know the story behind your spoonful.

-Learn more about our Sourcing and Sustainability Philosophy—where ethics meet excellence.
+→ Learn more about our Sourcing and Sustainability Philosophy

-Each tin reflects a journey of craftsmanship—curated by taste, guided by transparency, and celebrated in every serving.
+Each tin from Haute Caviar Co reflects a journey of craftsmanship — curated by taste, guided by transparency, and celebrated in every serving.

 FAQs